dgaust/PyTado/README.md

 Author: Chris Jewell <chrism0dwk@gmail.com>
 Modified: Wolfgang Malgadey <wolfgang@malgadey.de>
+Modified: David Gordon <dgaust@outlook.com>

 Licence: GPL v3

 Copyright: Chris Jewell 2016-2018

 PyTado is a Python module implementing an interface to the Tado web API.
-It allows a user to interact with their Tado heating system for the purposes of monitoring or controlling their heating system, beyond what Tado themselves currently offer.
+It allows a user to interact with their Tado airconditioning system for the purposes of monitoring or controlling their air conditioner, beyond what Tado themselves currently offer.

-It is hoped that this module might be used by those who wish to tweak their Tado systems, and further optimise their heating setups.
+It is hoped that this module might be used by those who wish to tweak their Tado systems, and further optimise their  setups.

 Disclaimer
 ----------